nabeel-bangulzai/Ansible-Handbook/README.md

 #### 2. Modules
 Modules are pre-built scripts in Ansible that perform specific tasks like installing software, copying files, managing users, and more.
 #### Example: Copy, apt, user, file and many more to check run this command `(ansible –doc)`
-`/ ansible all -m apt –a “name:VLC state:present”`   &rarr;will install VLC on all hosts
+`ansible all -m apt –a “name:VLC state:present”`   &rarr;will install VLC on all hosts
 Note: -b (used to become root), -m (indicates that it is a module), -a (passing arguments)
 #### 3. Playbooks
 Playbooks are YAML files containing a series of tasks to be executed on managed hosts.
 They are reusable and designed for complex automation workflows.